arnoldknott/fullstacksandbox23/README.md

 ## Use hooks

-In your root directory, run `ln -s /hooks/* .git/hooks` to install the hooks for your local repository.
+In your `.git/hooks directory`, run `ln -s -f ../../hooks/* .` to install the hooks for your local repository.

 The github actions workflow will run those things as well on commits.